 Be sure to check out their website before your visit so you can stay up to date on any trail closures.

-Have you ever visited this park?
-Which Florida springs are your favorite?
+Have you ever visited this natural spring in Florida?
+Which Florida spring is your favorite?
 Let us know in the comments below!
-And for even more adventure, check out some of our favorite Florida State Parks where the fun never stops.
+And for even more adventure, check out some of the best Florida State Parks where the fun never stops.

 natural spring in Florida